-Join us at The Frida on Thursday, May 13th for a unique evening of film and dialogue presented in partnership with Science on Screen®, an initiative of the COOLIDGE CORNER THEATRE, with major support from the ALFRED P. SLOAN FOUNDATION.
+Join us at The Frida on Thursday, May 13th at 7:30pm for a unique evening of film and dialogue presented in partnership with Science on Screen®, an initiative of the COOLIDGE CORNER THEATRE, with major support from the ALFRED P. SLOAN FOUNDATION.
 2015 Sundance winner The Stanford Prison Experiment takes a dramatic look the human study conducted by psychology professor Philip Zimbardo that would become one of the most controversial experiments in history, recreating the infamous trial in unflinching detail.
 After our special presentation of the film, we will be welcoming Dr. Amir Raz, Professor of Psychiatry, Neurology & Neurosurgery, and Psychology, to engage the audience with a presentation he has dubbed The Susceptibility of the Human Mind, and discuss the impact of the experience — both in terms of its discoveries, and its eventual impact on human studies and the scientific field altogether.

 During the summer of 1971 in Stanford, CA, Professor Zimbardo set out to conduct a two-week sociological experiment.
 Assembling twenty-four male students in a mock prison staged in the basement of the Stanford psychology building, Zimbardo randomly assigned them the role of either a prisoner or guard in the effort to better understand the institution of American prisons — only for matters to quickly spiral out of control.
 Anchored by a strong leading performance from Billy Crudup as Zimbardo, the film also boasts powerful supporting turns from Ezra Miller (We Need To Talk About Kevin), Michael Angarano (Almost Famous), and Tye Sheridan (The Tree of Life) as three of the experiment’s notable test subjects.
 Featuring a screenplay by Tim Talbott which was written in concert with The Lucifer Effect, Professor Zimbardo’s own book about the experience, director Kyle Patrick Alvarez’s film is as relentless in its accuracy as it is in its thrilling staging.